 1. Security Misconfiguration

 It is one of the most common threats to website security.
-As you may already know, a website utilises different applications and systems with separate security configurations, such as applications, plugins, hosting servers, etc. If such systems’ security arrangements are inappropriate, it leaves the website open to a slew of vulnerabilities.
+As you may already know, a website uses different applications and systems with separate security configurations, such as applications, plugins, hosting servers, etc. If such systems’ security arrangements are inappropriate, the website is open to a slew of vulnerabilities.

 Often, your web server configuration files are to blame for vulnerabilities, such as giving access to your root web directory, improper folder and file system permissions and allowing execution of executable file formats.